-When the effects of aging or chronic illness make activities of daily living a challenge and threaten to diminish independence, senior assisted living at Benedictine Living Communities in Ellendale, ND, can help.
-Our teams provide respectful, dignified care based on individual needs and preferences, with the goal of empowering each resident’s maximum level of independence.
+When the effects of aging or chronic illness make activities of daily living a challenge and threaten to diminish independence, senior assisted living at Benedictine Living Community-Ellendale can help.
+Our team provides respectful, dignified care based on individual needs and preferences, with the goal of empowering each resident’s maximum level of independence.

 “I love living here.
 It’s been the best two years of my entire life and I’m 90 years old, so I’ve lived a lot of years!”

 – LeMar Kinzler, Assisted Living tenant at Evergreen Apartments

 Benedictine’s assisted living facilities offer a variety of accommodations — from private and shared rooms to assisted living apartments.

 Apartments include full baths and kitchenettes or kitchens.
 Our professional staff of nurses and other qualified caregivers provides personalized services ranging from light daily tasks to assistance with mobility, dressing, bathing and grooming.
 Medication management and medical assistance are available, as are spiritual care, recreational and social activities, and transportation.
 With assisted living, you can continue to enjoy independence while also giving yourself and your family the priceless gift of peace of mind.

 - On-duty licensed nurse five days a week

 - Pet therapy

 - Social services